Do Juvenile Killers Deserve Life Behind Bars Answer Key

 Rehabilitation Programs

 Rehabilitation programs aim to address the underlying factors that led to the juvenile's criminal behavior.
-These programs may include individual and group therapy, substance abuse treatment, educational and vocational training, and cognitive behavioral therapy.
-The goal is to help the juvenile develop empathy, improve their decision-making skills, and learn how to manage their anger and impulses.
-Rehabilitation programs are often more effective when they are tailored to the individual needs of the juvenile and when they involve the family and community.
+Even so, the goal is to help the juvenile develop empathy, improve their decision-making skills, and learn how to manage their anger and impulses.
+That's why these programs may include individual and group therapy, substance abuse treatment, educational and vocational training, and cognitive behavioral therapy.
+Rehabilitation programs are often more effective when they are made for the individual needs of the juvenile and when they involve the family and community.

 Restorative Justice

 Restorative justice is a philosophy of justice that focuses on repairing the harm caused by crime rather than simply punishing the offender.
+Day to day, the goal is to help the offender understand the harm they have caused, take responsibility for their actions, and make amends to the victim and the community.
 Restorative justice practices involve bringing together the offender, the victim, and members of the community to discuss the crime and its impact.
-The goal is to help the offender understand the harm they have caused, take responsibility for their actions, and make amends to the victim and the community.
 Restorative justice can be a powerful tool for promoting healing and reconciliation and for preventing future crime.

 Reintegration into Society